Get Answers Here

 What Type of Insurances Do You Accept?

-New England Urgent Care accepts nearly all In Network insurances, including Anthem.
+New England Urgent Care accepts nearly all in-network insurance, including Anthem Blue Cross/Blue Shield.
 If you have a question about our involvement in a particular plan, please call us at 844-884-9911.

 How Much is My Co-pay?

-Your co-pay is determined solely by your insurance carrier.
-Please contact your carrier for specifics.
+Your co-pay is determined solely by your insurance company.
+Please contact your insurance company directly for specifics.
 Due to legal restrictions, we do not have the ability to provide that information by phone.
-You must speak directly to your carrier until you are registered with New England Urgent Care as a patient.
+You must ask your insurance company until you are registered with New England Urgent Care as a patient.

 What are Your Billing Practices?

 As with all medical providers, New England Urgent Care services are typically reimbursed by your insurance company.

 Ultimately, the amount you are billed for your visit will depend on the extent of your visit and individual insurance plan.
 We work hard to ensure that our rates are the industry standard and more affordable than the identical care you would be provided at the emergency department, primary care offices and similar institutions.

 An easy way to understand this is like taking your car to an auto repair garage.
 Just as they charge certain rates for a brake job, diagnosis, transmission etc. medical practices bill in a similar fashion.
 Aside from a predetermined co-pay, we DO NOT require payment in full up front as a garage would.
 We are ultimately reimbursed by your respective insurance company, which is dependent on your insurance coverage, then you are billed at a later time.